How to Calculate Staffing Agency Markup Rates

 The most important thing to remember when calculating your markup rate is to make sure you’ve taken every single cost into account.
 Remember, this includes:

-Statutory expenses: Costs required by the government to operate a staffing agency, such as taxes, insurance, and permits required by law.
+Statutory expenses are costs required by the government to operate a staffing agency, such as taxes, insurance, and permits required by law.

-• Workers Compensation Insurance and other necessary insurance coverage, which typically costs staffing agencies a few thousand dollars per year.
+- Workers compensation insurance and other insurance coverages required for staffing agencies, which typically costs staffing agencies a few thousand dollars per year.

 A few examples of operating costs include: